-Check The Reef Resort out!
+Check The Reef Resort out:

 4. Fafa Island Resort

 A gorgeous resort option in Tongatapu, Fafa Island Resort favours paddleboards over kayaks for guest to hire.
 The waters off the beach are usually calm and ideal for paddling.
 Make sure you take some snorkelling gear to check out the surrounding marine reserve.
 As for accommodation, the resort has a range of villas decorated with a Tongan flair to really enhance your “island time”.
-There’s also a restaurant which hosts Polynesian nights.
+There’s also a restaurant that hosts Polynesian nights.
 See more resorts in the area in the 10 Best Resorts in Tongatapu.

-Check Fafa Island Resort out!
+Check Fafa Island Resort out:

 5. Fanifo Lofa Kitesurf Tonga

 While Fanifo Lofa Kitesurf Tonga is a hotspot for kitesurfing, the placid conditions that make kitesurfing so awesome here are also ideal for paddleboarding.
-Luckily, they have paddleboard available for guests!
+Luckily, they have paddleboards available for guests!
 In between taking part in all of the amazing watersports here, you’ll be staying on one of their timber-constructed fales with the comforts of a memory foam bed and private verandah nestled in coastal forest.